maruthi1436/GOL-Repo/README.markdown

 nnb hii This is a simple demonstration application used in the [Jenkins: The Definitive Guide](http://wakaleo.com/books/jenkins-the-definitive-guide) book.

 <<<<<<< HEAD
-## Building the project Game-Of-Life
+## Building the project Game-Of-Life...
 =======

 ## Building the project Game-of-life